NVIDIA-RTX/NRI/ProgrammingGuide.md

 **`Performance notes:`**

-* Sets descriptor heap in D3D12
+* Sets descriptor heap in D3D12, which in some cases might cause pipeline flush

 **`Multithreading:`**